simonzhang00/ripser-plusplus/README.md

 - `INDICATE_PROGRESS`: print out the submatrix reduction progress on console; do not use this when redirecting stderr to a file.
 - `ASSEMBLE_REDUCTION_SUBMATRIX`: assembles the reduction submatrix on CPU side where the columns in the submatrix correspond to nonapparent columns during submatrix reduction.
 Oblivious matrix reduction is used by default.
 - `CPUONLY_ASSEMBLE_REDUCTION_MATRIX`: assembles the reduction matrix (the sparse V matrix s.t.
 D*V=R where D is the coboundary matrix) on CPU side for matrix reduction for CPU-only computation if memory allocated for the total possible number of simplices for full Rips computation does not fit into GPU memory.
 - `CPUONLY_SPARSE_HASHMAP`: sets the hashmap to Google sparse hashmap during matrix reduction for CPU-only computation if memory allocated for the total possible number of simplices for full Rips computation does not fit into GPU memory.
 The GCC version must be lowered to <=7.3.0 (tested on 7.3.0) if this option is turned on.
-(Google sparse hash map is no longer supported)
+(Google sparse hash map is no longer supported and thus may not work)

 The only undefined preprocessor directive by default that may improve performance on certain datasets is `ASSEMBLE_REDUCTION_SUBMATRIX`.
 On certain datasets, especially those where submatrix reduction takes up a large amount of time, the reduction submatrix for submatrix reduction lowers the number of column additions compared to oblivious submatrix reduction at the cost of the overhead of keeping track of the reduction submatrix.
 However, for most of the datasets we tested on, there is no need to adjust the preprocessor directives for performance.